 If you are selected for the summer program, you will receive notice in mid to late February.
 You must accept or reject our offer within ten working days or that slot will be offered to another person.
 Upon acceptance, you will be sent a questionnaire asking whether you prefer to work in the Civil or Criminal Division.
 You will then be asked to indicate from a list your five most preferred assignments by units within that division.
 We make every effort to assign you to work with attorneys based upon these preferences, but also make assignments to cover our needs.

 Once you have accepted, we will send your security paperwork to the Department of Justice to begin your security check.
 As there is a significant cost for each investigation, we ask that you accept only if you are certain that you will be committed for the summer.
 A rejection after the paperwork has been sent to Washington, D.C. costs taxpayers money, and we prefer not to incur these expenses unnecessarily.

 When you accept our offer, you will be given a starting orientation date for the summer program.
 You must be present on this date.
 The Department of Justice requires that you receive a security orientation, which will be conducted on the first day.
 You will also be given your work assignments.
 Finally, interns who have not completed courses in criminal procedure and evidence will be required to attend a lecture session that will familiarize them with the basics you will need to work for the summer.

-If you have any questions about the summer intern program, please contact Tom Albus at (314) 539-6856.
+If you have any questions about the summer intern program, please contact Hal Goldsmith at 314.539.2200.